telerik/winforms-docs/gridview/grouping/groups-collection.md

 {{endregion}}

 You can expand and collapse groups programmatically.
-The code blocks below demonstrate how you can expand and collapse the first group in the *Groups* collection.
+The code blocks below demonstrates how you can expand and collapse the first group in the *Groups* collection.

 #### Expanding groups